TikhonJelvis/website/drafts/Generating Mazes with Inductive Graphs/index.md

 Since a grid is always going to have nodes, we can use `ghead` safely.

 This produces a list of edges to draw from the graph.
 To actually draw them, we would start by looking their labels up in the grid and then use the position and orientation to figure out the walls' absolute positions.
+(My actual implementation keeps track of edge labels as it does the DFS.)